badoo/techblog/_posts/2016-05-04-crazy-agile-api.markdown

 This approach is widely used for slow-changing public APIs.
 When new version of protocol are released, all the clients are suppose to start using it instead of the old one.
 We can’t use it as different client platforms have different sets of features implemented.
 Let’s say we have set of protocol versions:

-&nbsp;&nbsp;&nbsp; V1.
-Supports features A, B, C &nbsp;&nbsp;&nbsp; V2.
+V1.
+Supports features A, B, C<br>V2.
 Supports features B’, C and D, where B’ is an updated feature B (which has a different flow)

-&nbsp;&nbsp;&nbsp; So if the client needs to implement feature D, it will also have to upgrade feature B to B’, which might be not needed at the moment.
+So if the client needs to implement feature D, it will also have to upgrade feature B to B’, which might be not needed at the moment.

 At Badoo we never used this versioning approach.
 For our situation, the two options described below are a better fit.